changswap/changswap-document/help/troubleshooting.md

 {% tabs %}
 {% tab title="Solution" %}
-**If you got this error while removing liquidity from a BNB pair:**
+**If you got this error while removing liquidity from a KUB pair:**

-Please select "Receive WBNB" and retry.
+Please select "Receive WKUB" and retry.

 **If you got this error while trying to swap:**